 Career transactions: Selected by Cincinnati in second round of 2011 NFL Draft (35th overall) ...
 Signed with Bengals on 7-30-11 ...
 Signed contract extension with Bengals on 8-4-14.

 Personal: Hometown is Katy, Texas, in Greater Houston ...
 Attended Katy High School, where he led team to a 14-1 record and Texas 5A finals berth as a senior ...
 Marketing major at TCU ...
-Following 2011 season, joined wife Jordan in establishing the Andy and Jordan Dalton Foundation, which conducts a wide range of community outreach efforts in the Greater Cincinnati area ...
+Following 2011 season, joined wife Jordan in establishing the Andy and Jordan Dalton Foundation, which conducts a wide range of community outreach efforts in the Cincinnati and Fort Worth, Texas areas ...
+The Foundation’s has impacted more than 900,000 lives with its mission to provide opportunities, support, resources and life-changing experiences to seriously ill and physically challenged children ...
 The Daltons have a son, Noah.